hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 ### Install the seed VM and build your cloud ### {#startseed}

+1. Make sure you are logged into the seed VM host as root.
+If not:

+		sudo su -

+2. Execute the `env_vars` file using the `source` command.
+The `source` command executes the content of the file passed as argument, in the current shell.

+		source env_vars

-1. To start the seed VM installation, enter the following command:
+5. Start the seed VM installation by entering the following command:

 		bash -x /root/work/tripleo/tripleo-incubator/scripts/hp_ced_start_seed.sh

 	**Note**:The installation process takes approximately 10 minutes to complete.

-	If the seed startup is successful, you should see a message similar to the following:
+	When the seed VM startup is complete, you should see a message similar to the following:

 		"Wed Apr 23 11:25:10 IST 2014 --- completed setup seed"

-2. To build the cloud, start by logging in to the seed VM.
+6. To build the cloud, start by logging in to the seed VM.
 Run the following command from /root:

 		ssh root@192.0.2.1

 	**Note**: It might take a few moments for the seed VM to become reachable.

-3. When prompted for host authentication, type `yes` to allow the ssh connection to proceed.
+7. When prompted for host authentication, type `yes` to allow the ssh connection to proceed.

+8. Copy the `env_vars` file to the seed vm.
+You can use the `scp` to copy the file from seed VM host to the seed VM.

-4. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#req-info) file is correct and in the following format and upload the file to `/root`.
+9. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#req-info) file is correct and upload the file to `/root`.

-		<mac_address>,<ipmi_user>,<ipmi_password>,<ipmi_address>,<no_of_cpus>,<memory_MB>,<diskspace_GB>

-	**Notes**:

-	- There must be one entry in this file for each baremetal system you intend to install.
-	- The first entry is used for the undercloud.
-	- The second entry is the node with the lowest-specifications (CPU/RAM/Disk size) node in the overcloud.

-	For example, your file should look similar to the following:

-		78:e7:d1:22:5d:10,administrator,password,192.168.11.5,12,32768,2048
-		78:e7:d1:22:5d:58,administrator,password,192.168.11.1,8,16384,2048
-		78:e7:d1:22:52:90,administrator,password,192.168.11.3,12,32768,2048
-		78:e7:d1:22:5d:c0,administrator,password,192.168.11.2,12,32768,2048
-		78:e7:d1:22:5d:a8,administrator,password,192.168.11.4,12,32768,2048
-		78:e7:d1:22:52:9b,administrator,password,192.168.11.6,12,32768,2048

 	**Note:** For more information on creating this file, refer to [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#req-info) on the *Prerequisites* page.

-4. Make sure the information in the [JSON configuration file](/helion/openstack/ga/install/json/) file is correct and complete.

-	The JSON configuration file must be named `overcloud-config.json` and saved to the `/root/tripleo/tripleo-incubator/scripts/ee-config.json /root/ directory`.

-		cp /root/tripleo/tripleo-incubator/scripts/ee-config.json /root/overcloud-config.json

-5. Apply the JSON configuration file.

-		source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json
+10. If you are integrating LDAP into your environment, copy the configuration files to the seed VM host, as described in [HP Helion OpenStack&reg;: Integrating LDAP](/helion/openstack/ga/install/ldap/).

+	a.
+Copy the `tripleo-overcloud-password` file to the /root/tripleo folder.

+		scp tripleo-overcloud-passwords root@192.0.2.1:/root/tripleo/tripleo-overcloud-passwords

+	b.
+Copy the `overcloud_keystone_ldap.json` file to the /root/tripleo/hp_passthrough folder.

+		scp overcloud_keystone_ldap.json root@192.0.2.1:/root/tripleo/hp_passthrough/overcloud_keystone_ldap.json

-6. [Optional] If you have installed the IPMItool, use it to verify that network connectivity from the seed VM to the baremetal servers in your `baremetal.csv` is working.
+11. [Optional] If you have installed the IPMItool, use it to verify that network connectivity from the seed VM to the baremetal servers in your `baremetal.csv` is working.

-7. Manually power off each baremetal system specified in /root/baremetal.csv before proceeding with the installation.
+12. Manually power off each baremetal system specified in /root/baremetal.csv before proceeding with the installation.

 	**IMPORTANT:** Make sure that each system is configured in the BIOS to stay powered off in the event of being shutdown rather than automatically restarting.

-8. To install and configure the undercloud and overcloud, run the following command from /root.
+13. To install and configure the undercloud and overcloud, run the following command from /root.

 		bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh